UKDRI/ScoreREMGUI/Readme.md

 - **ScoreREM Matlab:** 2023b or newer with signal processing toolbox to allow scoring and export of the labels and analysis results.
 - The automatic sleep staging and REM event detection is facilitated via Python language interpreter in Matlab and requires compatible Python 3.11.6 installation and supporting packages (YASA and MNE).
+- *The app allows manual scoring in the absense of the python installation*

 The application can be installed using the .mlappinstall file in src.
 We have provided the supporting documentation to help with the installation.
 Please run the given `.bat` file for installing Python 3.11.6 and the required packages or read the instructions in “installation support”.